atomic-penguin/chef-fundamentals/slides/more-cookbooks/01_slide.md

 # Upload cookbooks

 Once code has been reviewed, upload the cookbooks to the server.
-All cookbooks can be uploaded at one time.
+All cookbooks can be uploaded at one time with the `-a` switch.
+However, the safest and quickest option would be to upload just the cookbooks you wish to change or update.

     > knife cookbook upload -a
     Uploading apache2                 [1.0.8]